Kamal (navigation): Description

+Make your own kamal

+it is not necessary to follow a certain standard or calculation to make your own kamal; all you need is piece of wood, string and help of a sextant or any angle measuring device for the first calibration of your personal kamal.
+Choose any object, preferably Polaris.
+Take the angle reading with the sextant, for example 24.
+Then take a reading with the kamal, for example 15cm as the length of the string to the board, therefore 15cm is equal to 24 degrees.
+You can keep making different readings the same way for different objects until you have your own standard of measurements.
+Helpful tip - make a calibration card and print it on the kamal board itself, for example 30cm=45 degrees, and 20cm=30 degrees.

 The knots were typically tied to measure angles of one finger-width.
 When held at arm's length, the width of a finger measures an angle that remains fairly similar from person to person.
 This was widely used (and still is today) for rough angle measurements, an angle known as issabah إصبع in Arabic or a zhi 指 in Chinese (both meaning 'finger').
 By modern measure, this is about 1 degree, 36 minutes, and 25 seconds, or just over 1.5 degrees.
 It is equal to the arcsine of the ratio of the width of the finger to the length of the arm.
 In Chinese navigation, the unit of jiao 角 is also used to represent a quarter 指 (an angle of 24 minutes 6 seconds).

 Due to the limited width of the card, the kamal was only really useful for measuring Polaris in equatorial latitudes, where Polaris remains close to the horizon.
 This fact may explain why it was not common in Europe.
 For these higher-latitude needs somewhat more complex devices based on the same principle were used, notably the cross-staff and backstaff.